 As a marketer, you may need to schedule tweets for peak time to ensure maximum engagements and clicks on them.
 But unfortunately, the micro-blogging site limits their default tweet schedule feature to the ad users only.
 A free Twitter user can’t access the tool and schedule tweets for the time of their convenience.

-If you really want to schedule posts on Twitter, use third-party tools to automate the tasks.
-This post shows the best apps to schedule tweets and send them later, even many years in advance.
+If you really want to schedule tweets, use third-party Twitter apps to automate the tasks.
+Today we’ll tell you the best Twitter apps to schedule tweets and send them later, even many years in advance.

 Buffer is a simple, clean app to schedule your contents on social networking sites.
 It is free and you can buffer things from anywhere on the browser and smartphones.
 It allows you to connect up to 3 social accounts with no charges for promotions.